 Most applicants join the school via the main entry points at Nursery (pre-school), Reception, or Year 7.
-Entry at these ages usually involves a large group of applicants with all of those children selected commencing school at the start of the Autumn Term.
+Entry at these ages usually involves a large group of applicants with all of those children selected commencing school at the start of the autumn term.

-The second means of entry, is that of a casual admission to any year group to fill a vacancy.
+The second means of entry is that of a casual admission to any year group to fill a vacancy.
 This may occur at any time during the academic year.

-- Assessment of the pupil’s ability, potential and suitability will take place by interview, academic assessment and taster day.
-A taster/assessment day enables the child to attend school for the day and gives him/her the opportunity to judge for him/herself whether the school is suitable and for the school to assess their academic ability and general aptitude of the child.
-For potential KN and KR pupils a member of the Nursery department will visit the child’s current Nursery and/or conduct a home visit.
-If the Nursery department feel that the child would make progress and we can meet their needs at Gad’s Hill School they will be invited in for a taster/assessment session.
+Parents interested in applying for a place should complete the enclosed registration form and send this to the school and pay the appropriate registration fee (this may be done on-line via the website or by contacting the Bursary).
+Once registered the child will be placed on the school’s appropriate class list for the year of entry and will be invited in to attend a taster/assessment day.
+The taster/assessment day gives the school the opportunity to assess the pupil’s academic ability, potential and suitability whilst giving the child the opportunity to judge for him/herself whether the school is suitable.
+For potential Nursery and Reception pupils a member of the Nursery department will visit the child’s current Nursery and/or conduct a home visit.
+If the Nursery department feel that the child would make progress and we can meet their needs at Gad’s Hill School they will be invited in for a taster session.

-- Providing both the school and the applicant wish to proceed then an offer of a place will be made in writing.
+Providing both the school and the applicant wish to proceed then an offer of a place will be made in writing.
 The parents will then be required to read the accompanying terms and conditions of entry before signing the acceptance form (which is a legally binding contract) and to return this to the school together with a deposit before a place is guaranteed.